fedora-cloud/Fedora-Dockerfiles/mysql/README.md

 This repo contains a recipe for making Docker container for SSH and MySQL on Fedora.

+Check your Docker version

+\# docker version

+Perform the build

 \# docker build -rm -t <yourname>/MySQL .

+Check the image out.

+\# docker images

 Run it: